 Levin Unveils Stop Tax Haven Abuse Act

 Read a summary of the bill here.
-Read Sen. Levin’s floor statement on the bill introduction here.
-Access the bill text here.
+Read Levin’s floor statement on the introduction of the bill here.